jeffpodmayer/tagster/update-data-collection.plan.md

 ## Overview

-Add new data fields (anesthesia, measurements, clips, GPS, custom fields) using a swipeable tabbed interface optimized for field use with gloves.
+Add new data fields (anesthesia, measurements, clips, GPS, custom fields) using expandable dropdown sections on a single scrollable screen - optimized for glove-friendly field use.
 Include offline voice transcription for Notes, Operator, and custom field values.

 ## Core Implementation